 What is an advantage of using email client over web-based email system?

-There are not one but multiple advantages of using an email client over a web-based email system, and here we have discussed some of the benefits in detail.
-That being said, you can organize your email in a different and better way, enrich the user experience with the help of third-party add-ins, back up your emails easily, etc. The most important thing is that you can access your emails without an internet connection.
+There are not one, but multiple advantages to using an email client over a web-based email system, and we have discussed some of the benefits in detail.
+That being said, you can organize your email more effectively, enrich the user experience with the help of third-party add-ins, easily back up your emails, and more.
+The most important thing is that you can access your emails without an internet connection.

 What are the benefits of using a desktop email application?

-As said earlier, the most advantageous thing about using a desktop email application is that you can read your emails even if you do not have an internet connection.
-Apart from that, it is possible to back up your mails within seconds and on your local storage, excluding the use of web-based services.
+As mentioned earlier, one of the most advantageous aspects of using a desktop email application is that you can read your emails even when you don’t have an internet connection.
+Apart from that, it is possible to back up your emails within seconds and on your local storage, excluding the use of web-based services.
 On the other hand, you can organize or categorize your emails while using a desktop email client.